antonvw/wex/CONTRIBUTING.md

 - Create a topic branch from where you want to base your work

+- When using otl
+    `sudo apt-get install unixODBC unixODBC-dev` or
+    `yum install unixODBC unixODBC-devel`

 ## Adding functionality

 - use STL whenever possible